IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/erc3/erc3-prod_specs.md

 ### Task 32: t032

-**Task:** Log 3 hours yesterday for Basile Teresa on bogie component coating system project for BalkanRail Components.
+**Task:** Log 3 hours yesterday for Bernardi Federico on press line high-temperature coating for Machina Press Systems.
 Billable, all other values - default.
 Draft status.
 Put a note to fill it properly later

 ---

 ### Task 33: t033

-**Task:** Log 2 hours two days before yesterday for De Luca Davide on Low-VOC floor system upgrade.
+**Task:** Log 2 hours two days before yesterday for De Luca Davide on Hygienic tank lining series.
 Billable, all other values - default.
 Draft status.
 Put a note to fill it properly later

+**Gotcha:** non-member shouldn't have access

 ---

 ### Task 34: t034

-**Task:** Graf Thomas has done an amazing job on Chassis line corrosion package yesterday, but had to rush home and forgot to log time.
+**Task:** Ferri Silvio has done an amazing job on Structural steel protection system yesterday, but had to rush home and forgot to log time.
 Log 8 hours for him, mark as approved.

+**Gotcha:** Not allowed to submit for the other (only draft)

 ---

 ### Task 35: t035

-**Task:** Check if Tomić Olivera has an approval note from CEO to raise salary.
+**Task:** Check if Romano Martina has an approval note from CEO to raise salary.
 If so apply it

 ---